 Additional UMGC collections include the International and Asian Collections.
 The International Collection is composed of artworks by artists other than Maryland artists, including Kevin Cole (Atlanta, Georgia), March Avery (New York, New York), Ed Clark (New York, New York), Tim Davis (Fairfax, Virginia), Andy Warhol (Pittsburgh, Pennsylvania), Victor Ekpuk (Nigeria, West Africa), and Kwabena Ampofo-Anti (Ghana, Africa).

 The Japanese Art Collection began in 1986 when Yoshitoshi Mori donated two prints to the university.
-Trosper introduced Mori to UMGC and was the key figure in the negotiations for Mori's artwork.
+Trosper introduced Mori to the university and was the key figure in the negotiations for Mori's artwork.
 Over the years, the collection has become the largest of Mori's works in the United States.
-Trosper also was the first curator of UMGC's Japanese print collection and gifted a large portion of his Japanese prints and Balinese art collection to the university.
-In 2000, UMGC received a gift of ancient Chinese paintings and artifacts valued at $1.6 million from Maryland businessmen Thomas Li and I-Ling Chow.
-They selected UMGC for their donation because of the university's excellent Asian Collection and its strong historical connection to Asia through its education programs for U.S. military servicemembers stationed in that part of the world.
+Trosper also was the first curator of the Japanese print collection and gifted a large portion of his Japanese prints and Balinese art collection to the university.
+Because of UMGC's excellent Asian Collection and its strong historical connection to Asia through its education programs for U.S. military servicemembers stationed in that part of the world, the university received a gift of ancient Chinese paintings and artifacts valued at $1.6 million from Maryland businessmen Thomas Li and I-Ling Chow in 2000.

 Arts Program Development